BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
     I should note that individualism isn't the same as selfishness.
+It's more complicated than that.
     "Per capita, Americans voluntarily donate [to charity] about seven times as much as continental Europeans.
     Even our cousins the Canadians give to charity at substantially lower rates, and at half the total volume of an American household."⁸
 </p>